 Homeless or at risk of losing your home

-Our advice and assistance is free and confidential and we aim to make contact with you within 48 hours.
+Our advice and assistance is free and confidential and we aim to contact you within 48 hours.

-- Your parents or relatives may have asked you to leave
+- Parents or relatives have asked you to leave

-Any of our neighbourhood services centres will be able to answer your questions about homelessness and finding a home but if they can't you may be referred to our specialist Housing Options Team.
+In addition, any of our Sandwell Local Offices will be able to answer your questions about homelessness and finding a home but if they can't you may be referred to our specialist Housing Choice Team.

 Remember - our advice is free and confidential and you do not have to be a Sandwell tenant to use our service.

 You can contact the Housing Choice team on 0121 368 1166 - option 2

 For more detailed information about how we work and what we can do to assist, see our following leaflets: